-As such a character, he was His stock raising activities were well known over the area.
+As such a character, he was known, loved and admired by ev. lities.
+His work with college eryone of the poincer country. students at Tarleton was out-His stock raising activities were standing.
+He is now pastor of well known over the area.